Tankari- An Offshoot of Sharda Script

 Introduction to the History of Writing in South Asia

 Throughout the long spell in the history of South Asia, different writing systems developed with several changes.
 It was in 4th millennium BC that the writing system appeared for the first time in the Indus River Valley civilization.
-But the history of writing form Harappan civilization or 3rd millennium B.C. to the times of the rock edicts of Ashoka or 3rd century B.C. is blank.
+But the history of writing from Harappan civilization or 3rd millennium B.C. to the times of the rock edicts of Ashoka or 3rd century B.C. is blank.

 No specimen of writing belonging to this long period has yet been found.
-But there is sufficient evidence to show that the practice of writing continued unabated in the Vedic and post Vedic periods.
+But there is sufficient evidence to show that the practice of writing continued unabated in the Vedic and post-Vedic periods.
 A very early Buddhist work Lalitavistara mentions that as many as 64 scripts were in use in ancient India.

-Then in 500 BC, the new forms of writing appeared, and in 3rd century BC two scripts namely the Kharosthi and the Brahmi found their place in stone inscriptions of Mauryan Empire which have been found in India, Pakistan, and Bangladesh.
+Then in 500 BC, the new forms of writing appeared, and in the 3rd century BC two scripts namely the Kharosthi and the Brahmi found their place in stone inscriptions of Mauryan Empire which have been found in India, Pakistan, and Bangladesh.

-The former was confined to the north western part of India and was used by Ashoka in 320 BC to spread his message through the Manshera and Shahbazgarhi rock edicts.
+The former was confined to the northwestern part of India and was used by Ashoka in 320 BC to spread his message through the Manshera and Shahbazgarhi rock edicts.
 Kharosthi became obsolete after 3rd century A.D. as no specimen after this period has been found.
-On the other hand the Brahmi script evolved, branched off and became the mother of all scripts from Afghanistan to India including Pakistan, Bangladesh, Burma, Thailand, Sri Lanka, Nepal, Bhutan and Tibet.
+On the other hand, the Brahmi script evolved branched off and became the mother of all scripts from Afghanistan to India including Pakistan, Bangladesh, Burma, Thailand, Sri Lanka, Nepal, Bhutan, and Tibet.